benparsons/matrix-notes/halfy_endofinternshipnote.md

   with group flairs!
 * Support for node 4 has been dropped, and support for 6,8 and 10 has been assured.

 On the [matrix-appservice-bridge](https://github.com/matrix-org/matrix-appservice-bridge) side, I optimised some calls to cache locally and avoid hitting the homeserver too often, and disabling presence for homeservers that don't support it.

-In the future, there are plans to make bridging more visible to Matrix Clients as a first class citizen.
-Ideas like [speccing a state event (MSC1410)](https://github.com/matrix-org/matrix-doc/issues/1410) so that bridges can interact with each other properly and client's can create full bridge management views which are still decentralised from an integration manager.
+There are future plans to make bridging more visible to Matrix Clients as a first class citizen.
+Ideas like [speccing a state event (MSC1410)](https://github.com/matrix-org/matrix-doc/issues/1410) so that bridges can interact with each other properly and clients can create full bridge management views which are still decentralised from an integration manager.

-I'd like to give a shoutout to Travis who has been reviewing nearly all my changes that have made it's way into the bridge on top of all the other tasks he has on his plate.
+I'd like to give a shoutout to Travis who has reviewed nearly all my changes that have made their way into the bridge, on top of all the other tasks he has on his plate.
 And of course a thank you to all of the Matrix team who have been very supportive during my time here.